 How do I store old coins?

-These can placed within polyester sleeves, polyethylene bags or polyester or acrylic boxes.
+These can be placed within polyester sleeves, polyethylene bags, or polyester or acrylic boxes.

-For more information on the preserving of your family heirlooms please check out the How To Preserve Your Family Treasures post.
+For more information on the preservation of your family heirlooms please check out the How To Preserve Your Family Treasures post.

 Research Your Family History